 While I thought things were a bit tardy off the pitch, I hadn’t seen anything yet.
 Inter’s home performance was simply shambolic.
 As North Bangkok were pushing for a play-off spot, it was definitely not a good day to be off it, as it were.

-The audible groans that accompanied the opening goal from Veeraphong Aon-pean after a defensive howler was a prelude of what was to come.
+The audible groans that accompanied the opening goal from Veeraphong Aon-pean after a defensive howler was a prelude to what was to come.
 The classy Russian forward, Sergey Tumasyan made it 2-0 with a tap in halfway through the first period.
 Home defender Jefferson Rico then put through his own net.

 Tumasyan extended the lead with a fantastic goal before Assanee Panwang gave the smattering of home fans a moment of rest bite when he shot wide in a rare attack before another effort produced a great save from visiting keeper Sanan Amkoed.